 These basic dialogs do slightly different things.

-dialog shows a message with an icon and a dismiss
+The gmessage dialog shows a message with an icon and a dismiss

 button.
-This dialog returns TRUE
+This dialog returns TRUE or FALSE as

 appropriate.

-dialog shows a message with an icon and an OK
+The gconfirm dialog shows a message with an icon and an OK

 button and a dismiss button.
 A handler may be attached to the OK

 button selection.
-This dialog returns TRUE
+This dialog returns TRUE or FALSE as

 appropriate.

-dialog adds an edit box for gathering user
+The ginput dialog adds an edit box for gathering user

-argument sets the default value.
+information.
+The text argument sets the default value.
 This is

-then passed to the handler via the component input
+then passed to the handler via the component input of the first

 argument of the handler.
 This dialog returns the value of the string

-if OK is clicked, otherwise NA
+if OK is clicked, otherwise NA.

-widget wraps a dialog (with buttons) around
+The gbasicdialog widget wraps a dialog (with buttons) around

 a widget.
 For gWidgetsRGtk2 and gWidgetsQt the widget may be specified throuh the

-argument of the constructor.
+widget argument of the constructor.
 The constructor produces

 a modal dialog, hence no methods are defined.
 The return value is a